Joint Verification and Reranking for Open Fact Checking Over Tables: Experiments

 \subsection{Ablation Tests}

-Our best-performing model from Table~\ref{table:tabfact_results} relies on two innovations: The cross-attention function which contextualizes each table in relation to the other retrieved table for that claim, and the joint reranking-and-verification loss.
+Our best-performing model from Table~\ref{table:tabfact_results} relies on two innovations: The cross-attention function which contextualizes retrieved tables in relation to each other, and the joint reranking-and-verification loss.
 In Table~\ref{table:ablation}, we evaluate the model without either of these.
-Leaving the attention function out is simple -- we use the RoBERTa-embeddings $f(d_q^k)$ for each table directly for predictions.
-We model performance without the reranking component of our loss function by assuming a uniform distribution over the tables; functionally, this is equivalent to a binary version of the ternary loss expressed in Equations~\ref{equation:ternary_table} and~\ref{equation:ternary_expectation}.
+Leaving the attention function out is simple --- we use $f(d_q^k)$ for each table directly for predictions.
+We model performance without the reranking component of our loss function by assuming a uniform distribution over the tables.

-As can be seen, the combination of both is strictly necessary to obtain strong performance -- indeed, without our joint objective, the model performs worse than simply applying the baseline model to the top table returned by TF-IDF as in Table~\ref{table:tabfact_results}.
-It is informative to compare the performance of our model using the uniform distribution in Table~\ref{table:ablation} to the performance using the ternary loss as shown in Table~\ref{table:tabfact_results} -- as with the reranking loss, the ability for the model to express the relative relatedness of tables to the query is crucial.
+As can be seen, the combination of both is strictly necessary to obtain strong performance --- indeed, without our joint objective, the model performs worse than simply applying the baseline model to the top table returned by TF-IDF as in Table~\ref{table:tabfact_results}.
+The ability for the model to express the relative relatedness of tables to the query is crucial.
+We include further investigation of the role our cross-attention mechanism plays in Appendix~\ref{appendix:attention}.